jdferreira/auto-crud/notes.md

 - [ ] When asserting fields, if the model has a unique constraint on a boolean column, the method `beginAssertFields` must explicitly use the boolean value `false` associated with that column since the model created to check for uniqueness will already have the value `true`.

 - [ ] On generated migrations, date-like columns should sometimes have a default value other than `CURRENT_TIMESTAMP`

+- [ ] On Table::reference, we can probably not save the name of the foreign column (it is always the primary key).